hmcts/ccd-docker/PostgresV11.md

 ```

 ## 2  Backup old database.
-Migrate data to new database.
+Migrate data to the new database.
 (Optional step)

-**The following steps describe the process of backing up the old DB in to new DB.
+**The following steps describe the process of backing up the old DB in to the new DB.
 These steps can be ignored in the case of building a new environment from scratch**

 * Get your old DB container id, for instance: a210d7e11a5b